gitter-badger/testify/README.md

 [![License](https://img.shields.io/github/license/FitburIO/testify.svg)]()

 ## Overview
-Testify is an annotation driven Java testing framework that is integrated with Mockito to provide uniform and seamless way to write unit tests, integration tests, and system tests.
+Testify is an annotation driven Java testing framework that is integrated with Mockito and provide uniform and seamless way to write unit tests, integration tests, and system tests using various DI Frameworks and Testing Frameworks.

 ### Completed Features
 * Write JUnit based unit tests